Here’s a helpful leaf peeping map to help you time your trips this fall!

 The founder of SmokeyMountains.com and creator of the map, David Angotti, is also an Airline Transport Pilot.
-As such, he was required to fully understand weather patterns and highly trained to use meteorological tools.
+As such, he was required to fully understand weather patterns and was highly trained to use meteorological tools.
 The combination of his expertise and love for travel led to this highly accurate tool.

 What Data Does the Map Use?

 I love to know how things work and algorithms, in particular, impress me.
 The algorithm SmokeyMountain.com created analyzes several million data points, including:

 - NOAA historical precipitation